What can be done with optical technology for the realization of a sustainable global environment?

 Contribution to the resolution of environmental problems through atmospheric analysis

-The earth we live on is covered by an atmosphere, which is a collection of various gases.
+The Earth we live on is covered by an atmosphere, which is a collection of various gases.
 Optical technologies are used to monitor and detect atmospheric gases that affect surface conditions.
-They predict weather by observing atmospheric conditions themselves and are used in a variety of locations, including factories and observation facilities.
+They predict weather by observing atmospheric conditions and are used in a variety of locations, including factories and observation facilities.

 Greenhouse gases and climate change